6oTeX/FlyBot/README.md

 FlyBot is pretty much at the end of development now, it will only be updated for the following things:

   * Bug fixes
-  * Bot customization though our Website
+  * Bot customization through our Website
   * Code optimisation
   * New discord features